rhettpilcher/Playmaker-Camp/README.md

 # Playmaker-Camp
-This is a rudimentary recreation of the popular mobile game "Rider" that I created with Playmaker for the kids to download and play around with during my Playmaker Summer Camp at the Code Ninjas Franchise.
+This is a basic 2D platformer template I made with Unity and Playmaker for the Playmaker Summer Camp that I hosted at the Code Ninjas Franchise.
+Students would download this template and I help them set up controls, level building, power ups, and even let them design their own unique mechanics.